-“My first lifer of the trip,” exclaimed a woman who was visiting from Seattle as she got out of the car in the lower parking lot of Sandia Crest.
+“My first lifer of the trip,” exclaimed a woman who was visiting from Seattle as she got out of the car in the lower parking lot of Sandia Crest, one of the sites in Birding Hot Spots of Central New Mexico.
 She had seen her first Broad-tailed Hummingbird.
 Then the hummer came close to take a look at the flower on Phil’s Hawaiian shirt.

 Bird activity was all around us as soon as we started walking along Kiwanis Meadow Road towards Kiwanis Meadow.
 It was hard to know where to focus.